decentralizedintelligencenetwork/.github/profile/README.md

 ### Key Features of *Doctelligence*

 - 💻 **Data Ownership**
-  Store your data locally or in decentralized storage while unlocking its full value.
+  Store data locally or in decentralized storage while unlocking its full value.

 - 🤖 **Decentralized AI**
   Train AI models securely across the network while the data stays at source.